tokensmith/tokensmith/README.md

 # Tokensmith
 Tokensmith is a Java implementation of an [OAuth 2.0](http://tools.ietf.org/html/rfc6749) and [OIDC](https://openid.net/) Identity server.

+This documentation is intended for a developer audience.
+More detailed documentaion is [in progress](https://github.com/tokensmith/website).

 - [Run the server](#run-the-server)
 - [Seed the database](#seed-the-database)